Ranilange/rani-s-e-commerce-auction-site/README.md

 # e-commerce-auction-site

-this site is inee my projects in my fullstack course, it is a full back and front site where you can make a bid for a product, and the data gets saved in the data base. there is a login and register section in the site and you can only make a bid if you'r signed in.
+This site is inee my projects in my fullstack course, it is a full back and front site where you can make a bid for a product, and the data gets saved in the data base. there is a login and register section in the site and you can only make a bid if you'r signed in.

 ![2022-11-02](https://user-images.githubusercontent.com/110329486/199430164-15fd9ac3-7435-414a-bade-641be599d2fa.png)